AC34/loose-node-doc/README.md

 ### 5 About
 #### 5.1 Intention
 This generator is aimed at parsing single object Node.js app that exports some methods traceable from the root object.

 Doesn't work on browser-side js.

+Tracing ES5 requires.

 If your code has a tree structure that exports methods as branches, then this generator might be able to help you generate documents for your codes.

-However, this generator only salvages object comments of type "function", and ignores everything else.
+However, this generator only salvages comments of type "function", and ignores everything else.

 #### 5.2 Enviroment
 Developed on :